GMUCERG/fobos/docs/source/controller/index.rst

 #.
 TUL Pynq-Z2

-The support for the Digilent Basys 3 board has been discontinued as the Pynq boards are not only more powerfull, they also allow faster communication with the SCA workstation.
+The support for the Digilent Basys 3 board has been discontinued as the Pynq boards are not only more powerful, they also allow faster communication with the SCA workstation.

+The Pynq board can be augmented with the FOBOS Shield which has the following features:
+    - Standard ChipWhisperer compatible DUT connector
+    - DUT clock aligned measurements using built-in OpenADC
+    - Power consumption measurements for benchmarking
+    - Variable voltage output (0.9V - 3.5V)
+    - Crowbar glitching
+    - Isolated power supply for linear and differential amplifiers

 .. toctree::
    :maxdepth: 1

+   fobos-shield
    pynq-z1_shield
    pynq-z2_shield
    setup_pynq